tbogdala/filefreezer/README.md

 * work on readability of error messages wrt bubbling up error objects

 * condsider bit depth of parameters read in in routes.go (32 vs 64)

+* client-side encryption support is still needed

+* vendor the dependencies; possibly with govendor

+* ability to purge version history

+* multithreading the chunk uploading of files